-- If you intend to file your I-765 online you will need the I-20 recommending OPT from ISSS before filing with USCIS online, so ISSS will not collect the I-765 from you before issuing the I-20.
-You may download a copy of the online filed I-765 from your USCIS account after you file with USCIS which you are welcome to share with ISSS for your student file.
+If you intend to file your I-765 online you will need the I-20 recommending OPT from ISSS before filing with USCIS online, so ISSS will not collect the I-765 from you before issuing the I-20.
+You may download a copy of the online filed I-765 from your USCIS account after you file with USCIS.
+You are welcome to share the I-765 copy with ISSS for your student file.

 To submit the Post Completion OPT Request EForm to ISSS to request an I-20 recommending OPT, please follow these steps:

 Click here to navigate to the AccessISSS online system.
 If you are logging in from off campus you must be logged in through the University's VPN.
 Login with your UAlbany NetID (ex: AA123456) and password.